-With the pandemic causing much uncertainty to remain across the globe, one thing is sure; the future is digital.
-And it’s clear that the companies who will thrive in it, will do so with business models, operating models and people strategies that have adaptability and flexibility at their heart.
+Many businesses are still reacting and adapting to the widespread disruption and changes brought about by the Covid-19 pandemic.
+But one this is for sure for operating models, communication and platforms of selling; the future is digital.
+The companies who will thrive in this digital landscape will do so with business models, operating models and people strategies that have adaptability and flexibility at their core.

 This means a fundamental shift in the way firms think about talent and the creation of a workforce that is blended, distributed and agile.